co-operating-systems/PhD/UseCases/UseCases.md

 1. it follows the `acl` link from the 401-ed `R`` resource to `ACL` = `</2023/04/party.acl>`
 2. after fetching ACL it finds the rules that apply to the resource `R` in the needed mode
 3. the client looks if it is an agent listed as being allowed: in this case by checking if one of the client's keys is listed.
 Here it only needs to recognize that `<https://bob.name/keys#bk1>` is one of its keys.
-4. It can use HttpSig to sign the headers with the keys and pass the keyId in the `Signature-Input` header
+4. It can use HttpSig to sign the headers with the keys and pass the `keyId` in the `Signature-Input` header

 ### Server Reasoning

 Bob's Server receiving the signed header on the resource `R` with the keyId needs to verify that the agent making the request is authorized.
-So after checking the signature, by `GET`-ing the `keyId` url, and verifying that header was signed with the private key corresponding to the public key at that location, the Guard on Bob's Server will know that the request is from agent `_:X`
+So after checking the signature, by `GET`-ing the `keyId` URL, and verifying that header was signed with the private key corresponding to the public key at that location, the Guard on Bob's Server will know that the request is from agent `_:X`

 ```Turtle
 _:X a foaf:Agent;